 Tools for Measuring Network Latency

-PRTG’s QoS Round Trip Sensor is used to monitor the latency experienced by packets travelling throughout the network.
+PRTG’s QoS Round Trip Sensor is used to monitor the latency experienced by packets traveling throughout the network.
 The QoS Round Trip Sensor can be configured as alerts to notify you when latency exceeds certain thresholds.
-This is great for allowing you to make sure that latency doesn’t become a problem for your network performance.
+This is great for allowing you to make sure that increasing latency doesn’t become a problem for your network performance.
+Paessler offer a 30-day free trial.

 Network Throughput Network Baselines